KustoszApp/docs/source/installation/containers.md

 ::::

-Now proceed to [initial setup](../initial-setup).
+Kustosz web UI will be available at [localhost:8000/ui/](http://localhost:8000/ui/).

+By default, container will create new user `admin` with randomly generated password.
+Password will be printed to container log after line saying "Generated random login credentials".
+If you want to specify your own password, see [](#container-specific-configuration-options) below.

+If you have OPML file that you want to import, specify `KUSTOSZ_IMPORT_CHANNELS_DIR` variable when starting a container.
+Alternatively, you can use command line tool described in [initial setup](../initial-setup).
 You can use `docker exec` to execute a command in a context of running container.
-Kustosz web UI will be available at [localhost:8000/ui/](http://localhost:8000/ui/).

 ## docker-compose

 docker-compose is default container orchestrating tool for Docker.
 It allows you to manage multiple containers as a single unit.

 First, download [docker-compose.yaml](https://github.com/KustoszApp/server/blob/main/containers/docker-compose.yaml) file.
 Then review it and modify to your liking.
 You should at least change Postgres password (make sure that you changed all references to old password in the file).
+You probably also want to specify `KUSTOSZ_USERNAME` and `KUSTOSZ_PASSWORD` variables in `kustosz_api` container.
 Finally, run it:

 ```
 docker-compose -p kustosz -f ./docker-compose.yaml up
 ```

-Now proceed to [initial setup](../initial-setup).
+Kustosz web UI will be available at [localhost/ui/](http://localhost/ui/).

+When running in docker-compose, container does not create new user `admin`.
+If you have not specified `KUSTOSZ_USERNAME` variable, proceed to [initial setup](../initial-setup).
 You can use `docker exec` to execute a command in a context of running container.
-Kustosz web UI will be available at [localhost/ui/](http://localhost/ui/).

 In default configuration, docker-compose will listen to port 80 on the host machine.
 If this port is already taken - which is very likely if you have multiple web-based services running - change definition of `ports` in `kustosz_api` container.